Ranma One Half: Tendo Household Residents

 - Improbable Aiming Skills: Able to flick a stub-sized pencil from across the classroom into the hole of a fifty-yen coin in his teacher's hand... all while clinging to the ceiling.

 - Indy Ploy: When a Batman Gambit fails, or he just doesn't feel he has the time/it's worth the effort to pull off, Ranma can wing it like a pro.
 Probably the best at it in the series.

 - Innocent Cohabitation: With Akane.

-- Insufferable Genius: Even most of the characters who hate him for his ego will grudgingly admit that he has the combat skill to back it up.
+- Insufferable Genius: Less so than others, but even most of the characters who hate him for his ego will grudgingly admit that he has the combat skill to back it up.
 His ability to improvise strategy is, if anything, even MORE impressive.
 He even has a whole move (the Moko Takibisha) that's powered by his massive confidence.